-It is from this plant that hydrolyzed soy protein derives, with hydrolyzed proteins defined as those that have been broken down into smaller chains of amino acids due to reaction with water.
-It is when soy protein is completely hydrolyzed that soy amino acids result.
+It is from this plant that hydrolysed soy protein derives, with hydrolysed proteins defined as those that have been broken down into smaller chains of amino acids due to reaction with water.
+It is when soy protein is completely hydrolysed that soy amino acids result.

 What makes soy protein so integral to cosmetics products?